niallbee/capstone/day-2/subnet2-webserver-database.md

 This session will use Terraform, shell scripts and docker to deploy a complete web app.

+## Prerequisites
+Before completeing this session you will need to deploy the infrastructure from the previous session (day 1) as we will deploy this infrastructure into the same VPC.

 ## Getting Started
-1. Open your playpen repo in VS Code then create and checkout a new branch (if you completed the previous session use the same branch for this lab)
+1. Open your playpen repo in VS Code then create and checkout the branch you used in the previous session

-2. If required create a new folder capstone-project, inside it create a folder called day-2 and cd into the folder in the terminal and run the following commands:
+2. In the folder capstone-project, create a folder called day-2 and cd into the folder in the terminal and run the following commands:

    ```
    gcloud auth login